 - The Academic Program

 - Institutional Resources

 - Educational Effectiveness

 The Steering Committee and vice presidents recommended faculty, staff, and administrators to serve on each of the subcommittees.
 The Steering Committee, the chairpersons, and all subcommittee members first convened on April 25, 2022 for an initial meeting to discuss the role of the subcommittees and the resources available to support each subcommittee.

 In July 2021, Dr. Rachael Kipp was appointed NECHE Accreditation Liaison Officer, with the task of leading the University in its accreditation efforts.
 The NECHE subcommittees were formed during the spring semester of 2022.
-To learn more about the process, contact Dr. Kipp at [email protected].
+To learn more about the process, email Dr. Kipp.

 The comprehensive, institution-wide self-study will form the basis of the site visit, October 29 - November 1, 2023, during which time a visiting team of peer evaluators from other colleges and universities similar to ours, will come to campus and further assess Suffolk University.
 After the site visit, the visiting team submit a written report to NECHE and to the University regarding their assessment.
 The University will have an opportunity to respond to the visiting team’s written report.
 Ultimately, NECHE considers the self-study, the visiting team report, and the University’s response in its decision regarding the University’s accreditation status.